picodata/tarantool-module/README.md

 ... and this time the result will be `hello world -- easy2`.

-Conclusion: calling a C function is easy.
+Conclusion: calling a Rust function is easy.

 #### Harder